 A nice Welsh pint.
 Enjoyed best in a traditional Welsh pub.
 Only £2.90.
 No wonder Swansea is renowned for its partying tendencies!
 We’d love to go and enjoy some pints for only £2.90.

-Durham, despite its fancy appearance, is the cheapest on our list.
+Durham, despite its fancy appearance, is the number 1 in our list of cities with the cheapest pints.
 Here, you can get a pint for only £2.80!
 Maybe it isn’t as boring up there as we all think…

 There you have it.
 If you want to travel and drink whilst you’re away, these are the best cities to get value for money.
 For the best deals, go during Freshers or on St. Patrick’s Day.